s-victor/TinyPedal/docs/customization.md

 User path dialog allows customization to global user path for storing different user data.

-To change user path, double-clicking on edit box to bring up `directory selection` dialog; or manually editing path text.
+To change user path, double-clicking on edit box to open `Select folder` dialog; or manually editing path text.

 Click `Apply` or `Save` button to verify and apply new paths.
 Invalid path will not be applied.

-Absolute path that sets inside TinyPedal root folder will be automatically converted to relative path, and any `backslash` will be converted to `slash`.
+Absolute path that sets inside TinyPedal root folder will be automatically converted to relative path, any `backslash` will be converted to `slash`.

 ## Overlay